unswexplains/unswexplains.github.io/d4ae35314090/content.md

 # Relative frequencies

-Sometimes we're interested, not in the frequency of each value of a variable, but in its **relative frequency**.
+Sometimes we're interested, not in the *frequency* of each value of a variable, but in its **relative frequency**.
 The relative frequency of a value is the frequency of the value, divided by the sum of all the frequencies.

-Here's how we calculate the relative frequency of the value Europe of the region variable above:
+Here's how we calculate the relative frequency of the value "Europe" for the region variable above:

 $$ \begin{align*}
 \text{Relative frequency of Europe} &= \frac{\text{Frequency of Europe}}{\text{Sum of all frequencies}} \\